minarsedhom/SwiftUITraining/README.md

 - @State and @Binding for sharing data between value types (Views - Structs)
 - @ObservedObject or @EnvironmentObject, both of which are designed for reference types to be shared across potentially many views.

+**AsyncAwaitSwiftUI**
+It Covers:
+- URLsession "async" function
+- Using async/await to handle network request
+- Using AsyncImage(url: